 4. Malic Acid

 Malic acid is most abundantly found in apples.
-It can reduce signs of aging, help alleviate acne, and promote collagen production.
+It can reduce signs of aging, help alleviate acne, brighten skin tone, and promote collagen production.
+Serving as a humectant, malic acid also retains moisture and can be used for sensitive skin types as it has a balanced pH and typically won’t affect your skin’s natural pH level.
 You can enjoy malic acid as a treatment in an apple cider vinegar peel.

 5. Glycolic Acid

-Glycolic acid is one of the most effective rapid exfoliators available.
+Glycolic acid is one of the most effective rapid exfoliators available, making it a common choice in most anti-aging products.
 It’s derived from sugar cane and has tremendous success regenerating the surface layers of the skin.
 Using a few ingredients from home, this glycolic acid mask can be applied once a week.

 Glycolic Acid Facial Mask